caitlyn-wilhelm/IceCoverage/DynamicCases/README.md

-# Dynamic Cases (Monte Carlo simulations)
+# Dynamic Cases

-This subdirectory conatins the files to generate the raw data for the Dynamic Cases.
-In each Case folder (labeled A-E) there is another folder for each of the spectral types (K Dwarf, G Dwarf, and F Dwarf) that contain the files required perform the parameters sweeps with VPLanet, vspace and multiplanet.  the `vspace.in` file which is needed for running VPLanet.
-The details of each parameter sweep can be found in the publication.
+This subdirectory conatins the files to generate the raw data for the "Dynamic Cases," as described in the paper.
+In each Case folder (labeled A-E) there is another folder for each of the spectral types (K Dwarf, G Dwarf, and F Dwarf) that contains the files required to perform the parameter sweeps with VPLanet, vspace and multiplanet, as well as compress the data into a ["big planet archive"](https://virtualplanetarylaboratory.github.io/bigplanet/install.html) for later analysis.
+The details of each parameter sweep can be found in Table 2 of the publication.

 To generate the data, in each Case/SpectralType subdirectory, run the following commands: